George-Chia/Cloudroid-Swarm/README.md

 Please contact us through dingbo@nudt.edu.cn or bding@msn.com.
 Any feedback would be greatly appreciated.

-## Build Cloudroid
+## Build Cloudroid Swarm
-Cloudroid is built and tested on Ubuntu 14.04, ROS indigo.
+Cloudroid Swarm is built and tested on Ubuntu 18.04, ROS melodic.

-1. Since it currently based on Docker Swarm, Docker(https://docs.docker.com/engine/installation/linux/ubuntu/) must be installed on each host nodes.
+1. Since it currently based on kubernetes and Docker, Docker(https://docs.docker.com/engine/installation/linux/ubuntu/) must be installed on each host nodes.

 2. Add user to the Docker group, logout and login again: